Revolutionary Spirits Haunt Old '76 House Restaurant May 23, 2016 6:35:06 GMT -5

 On another occasion, Kampouroglou said she was preparing to open the bar for the day while Norden was in the kitchen when she heard a deep sigh behind her back.
 Thinking it was Norden, she turned only to realize he was nowhere near.
 She came to Norden with her experience, at which point he informed her that day was October 2, the anniversary of André’s hanging.
 “It was the only time I felt a little scared,” Kampouroglou admitted.

 Even patrons will remark that their table settings have moved or mention shadowy or ghostly images appearing in photos taken at the restaurant, according to Norden and Kampouroglou.

 Leading up to the ghost hunt tours, Tyler Evans, a founder of Ghost Hunt USA, visited the restaurant to get the feel of the place.
-A British expat, Evans said the site's supposed ghosts reacted strongly to him on account of the restaurant's Revolutionary War history.
-"When I went in there, just the things I was saying, we were hearing the knocks and the bangs coming from the kitchen and coming from the upstairs," Evans said.
-"And the staff said 'Oh my God.
-Every time you talk about this (there's a reaction).'"
-Evans' team members were stationed outside, he explained, and asked for a sign that the spirits wanted him to leave.
+A British expat, Evans said the site’s supposed ghosts reacted strongly to him on account of the restaurant’s Revolutionary War history.
+“When I went in there, just the things I was saying, we were hearing the knocks and the bangs coming from the kitchen and coming from the upstairs,” Evans said.
+“And the staff said, ‘Oh my God.
+Every time you talk about this (there’s a reaction).’”
+Evans’s team members were stationed outside, he explained, and asked for a sign that the spirits wanted him to leave.
 The streetlight outside reportedly blinked on and off.
-"They told me about it and I came outside and said, ‘Flash it twice then if you really want me to go,'" Evans said.
-"And the streetlight directly outside flashed twice."
-Kampouroglou was there that night and corroborated Evans' claim.
+“They told me about it and I came outside and said, ‘Flash it twice then if you really want me to go,’” Evans said.
+“And the streetlight directly outside flashed twice.”
+Kampouroglou was there that night and corroborated Evans’s claim.